 - Look at your numbers.
 How many clients do you see in a busy week?
 In a quiet week?
 What were your totals for each month in the last quarter?
 How many would you really like to have?
 Aim high!

-This blog post was based on the first day of the 30 day Radiant Summer School e-course which is running again this September (starting on Saturday September 9th).
+This blog post was based on the first day of the 30 day Radiant Business School e-course which begins again in February.

 If you’d like to receive friendly daily emails on how to declutter, streamline and up level your practice, here’s where to find out more.